 Databricks operates out of a control plane and a data plane.

-The control plane includes the backend services that Databricks manages in its AWS account.
-Any commands that you run will exist in the control plane with your code fully encrypted.
-Saved commands reside in the data plane.
+- The control plane includes the backend services that Databricks manages in its own AWS account.
+Notebook commands and many other workspace configurations are stored in the control plane and encrypted at rest.

 - The data plane is where your data is processed.

 - For most Databricks computation, the compute resources are in your AWS account in what is called the Classic data plane.
 This is the type of data plane Databricks uses for notebooks, jobs, and for Classic Databricks SQL endpoints.

 - If you enable Serverless compute for Databricks SQL, the compute resources for Databricks SQL are in a shared Serverless data plane.
 The compute resources for notebooks, jobs and Classic Databricks SQL endpoints still live in the Classic data plane in the customer account.
 See Serverless compute.

 You can use Databricks connectors so that your clusters can connect to external data sources outside of your AWS account to ingest data or for storage.
 You can also ingest data from external streaming data sources, such as events data, streaming data, IoT data, and more.

 Although architectures can vary depending on custom configurations, the following diagram represents the most common structure and flow of data for Databricks on AWS environments.

 The following diagram describes the overall architecture of the Classic data plane.
 For architectural details about the Serverless data plane that is used for Serverless SQL endpoints, see Serverless compute.